This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Tagging

-As outlined above, tagging is a key element to have in place for TBM and FinOps Integration and has its own nuances which should be outlined.
 When TBM and FinOps teams collaborate and share data, the overall output of each team can be strengthened.
-Core in establishing the collaboration requires developing a framework that allows the teams to interact as seamlessly as possible.
+Core in establishing the collaboration requires developing a model that allows the teams to interact as seamlessly as possible.

 These shared goals will lead to common use cases such as chargeback, TCO, optimization, or improved forecasting that FinOps and TBM teams can address together.
 Some of these are explored later in the playbook, but core to enabling the use cases is collaboratively establishing a shared language or common taxonomy that all parties agree to.

-And this is a common challenge when integrating TBM with FinOps: ensuring the two frameworks speak the same language.
+And this is a common challenge when integrating TBM with FinOps: ensuring the two practices speak the same language.

-ITFM relies heavily on cost centers and accounts as this is the way corporate finance manages the financials for the whole company.
+ITFM relies heavily on cost centers and accounts as this is the way corporate finance manages the financial reporting for the whole company.
 Practitioners need to make sure tagging / account structure and cloud bill reflect the corporate hierarchy, normally represented by cost centers.

 Tags are even more important when a TBM or IT product model is implemented.
 Applications are critical components that collect cost and therefore are leveraged to understand total cost of ownership (TCO).
-Many companies have struggled to reconcile cloud and on-prem costs to present a unified cost view across technology because the tagging strategy and nomenclature was not aligned with the CMDB structure.
-Many times the tags set up in the cloud are not consistent with the structure already available on-prem, e.g. Application Family in the cloud vs Application Portfolio for on-prem in the CMDB.
+Many companies have struggled to reconcile cloud and on-premises costs to present a unified cost view across technology because the tagging strategy and nomenclature was not aligned with the CMDB structure.
+Many times the tags set up in the cloud are not consistent with the structure already available on-premises, e.g., Application Family in the cloud vs Application Portfolio for on-premises in the CMDB.

 All of this needs coordination across the various teams to make sure the consumers of the service have a good view on TCO that can be used not only to understand cost but also to make the product more efficient and potentially gain competitive advantage in the market.